omidfarhang/omid.dev/content/posts/2011-03-13-google-to-launch-major-new-social-network-called-circles-possibly-today.en.md

 Reports emerged last June that Google has been working on a secret social project called Google Me.

-In December a screenshot was [leaked to TechCrunch](http://techcrunch.com/2010/12/07/google-plus-one-pic) showing a new toolbar item on Google.com called &#8220;Loop.&#8221; (Loop seems similar to Circles &#8211; I think Circles is better.)
+In December a screenshot was [leaked to TechCrunch](http://techcrunch.com/2010/12/07/google-plus-one-pic) showing a new toolbar item on Google.com called “Loop.”
+(Loop seems similar to Circles &#8211; I think Circles is better.)
 I believe that Circles will be a toolbar level service as well.

 It's hard to think of a stronger angle to take than support for contextual integrity of communication and conversation, of personas in social networking.